geodienst/lighthousemap/README.md

 ![Demo time](https://geodienst.github.io/lighthousemap/demo.gif)

-More specifically, it asks the [Overpass API](https://www.overpass-api.de) for all elements with an `seamark:light:sequence` attribute, decodes these, and displays them as coloured circles on the map using [Leaflet](https://leafletjs.com).
+More specifically, it asks the [Overpass API](https://www.overpass-api.de) for all elements with an `seamark:light:sequence` or `seamark:light:1:sequence` attribute, decodes these, and displays them as coloured circles on the map using [Leaflet](https://leafletjs.com).
 It also tries to take the `seamark:light:range` and `seamark:light:colour` into account.

 ## Overpass API
 The current version uses an extracted dataset, but the code allows for directly querying the Overpass API.
 However, since a query like the one used here can take multiple minutes to complete it is not very useful do always do live queries.